 - is completed on the approved Clinical Case Analysis template.

-To support your application, you must provide evidence that your experience within the last 48 calendar months meets the requirements of the Practice Experience Program – Specialist Stream Assessment of Recency Policy.
+You must provide evidence your general practice experience within the last 48 calendar months meets the requirements of the Practice Experience Program – Specialist Stream Assessment of Recency Policy.
 The RACGP’s clinical recency requirements differ from the Medical Board of Australia’s recency of practice standards.
 You must meet the RACGP’s clinical recency requirements prior to applying for a comparability assessment.

 For each role, you must provide a letter of support.
 The letter must: